 Is it possible to migrate a QlikView Server installation to a different machine without losing existing CAL assignments such as Named User CALs and Named Document CALs?

 QlikView any version

-For general migration guidance, please see QlikView: Upgrading and migrating to a different machine
+For general migration guidance, please see QlikView: Migrating to a different machine

 - An important detail to note when moving a QlikView environment, is that tasks and CAL assignments are dependent on folder structure.

-- .qvw files (QlikView documents) for both User and Source Document use must retain their folder structure, if tasks and CALs should be kept
+- .qvw files (QlikView documents) for User Documents must retain their folder structure CALs should be kept

 stores the CAL assignments and is always stored in the QlikView Server Root Folder